 All registered students are eligible for a free parking access card for the Morgan Street Garage.
-Students need to obtain an application from the Morgan Street Garage located on the corner of Market and Talcott Streets.
+Students need to obtain an application from the College main lobby desk, or the second floor Admissions desk off the elevators, or the Morgan Street Garage located on the corner of Market and Talcott Streets.
 Please refer to the student handbook for further information on parking regulations at www.capitalcc.edu/docs/studenthandbook.pdf